tavro/WorldHistoryTimeline/README.md

 for all decades, you can find all summaries in the 'summaries'-folder. these should be fairly easy to understand and edit.

+#### contributing with summaries

+i've written a very simple [markup language](https://github.com/tavro/WHT-markup) for making the process of writing summaries a little easier.

+if you want to edit a summary do the following:
+  * go to [WorldHistoryTimeline/summaries/markup/](https://github.com/tavro/WorldHistoryTimeline/tree/main/summaries/markup) and find the file you want to edit
+  * follow the syntax listed in this [file](https://github.com/tavro/WHT-markup/blob/main/README.md)

 ### rules

 * **do** conform to existing coding style.